Numigi/odoo-base-addons/base_xml_rename/README.rst

 Known Issues
 ~~~~~~~~~~~~
 If you reload translations with ``Overwrite Existing Terms`` checked, the terms loaded with XML
 will not be reloaded automatically.
+You will need to update the modules containing these XML files).

 Contributors
 ------------